-The District's labor contract with the Harbor Springs Education Association, which represents the District's teachers, will expire August 2017.
-The District's labor contract with the Harbor Springs Educational Support Personnel Association, which represents the District's support personnel, expired July 2017.
+The District's labor contract with the Harbor Springs Education Association, which represents the District's teachers, will expire in August 31, 2017.
+The District's labor contract with the Harbor Springs Educational Support Personnel Association, which represents the District's support personnel, expired in June 30, 2017.
+We are currently in negotiations with both of our labor contracts.